John Custis: Early life

 John Custis was born in August 1678 at the Arlington plantation in Northampton County, Virginia.
 Custis' father was John Custis III (also known as John Custis of Wilsonia), a prominent planter and member of the Custis family of Virginia who sat on the Governor's Council.
 His mother was Margaret Michael Custis, who went on to have six more children after 1678.
 She died while giving birth to her second daughter from complications during childbirth.
 (Note: Custis' father named his second daughter Sorrowful Margaret Custis.)

 As the firstborn son, his parents arranged for Custis to receive an education from private tutors.
 His grandfather, John Custis II, eventually sent him to study under tobacco merchant and politician Micajah Perry in England.
 After returning to Virginia, once Custis reached the legal age of 21 in 1699, he was sent to his grandfather's slave plantation in Arlington to study the Virginian tobacco trade and how to manage the enslaved population there.

 In 1705, Custis was elected to the House of Burgesses, the lower house of the General Assembly of Virginia, representing Northampton County.
 Unlike his father, Custis only served a single term in the House of Burgesses, choosing not to run for re-election in 1706.
 On May 4, 1706, he married heiress Frances Parke, who was the eldest daughter of Daniel Parke.
 Custis was appointed as a justice of the peace in the same year.
-He was the father of Daniel Parke Custis who married Martha Dandridge whose second marriage to George Washington would make her the first first lady of the United States.
-He was the grandfather of George Washington Parke Custis who would name his mansion and estate Arlington House as a memorial to George Washington, Eleanor Parke Custis Lewis, and two other children of Daniel and Martha Custis.He would never know them because he died before his son Daniel Parke Custis married Martha Dandridge.